No Bowel Movement in 7 Days: Treatment & When to Worry.

 Actionable tips to stay hydrated:

-- Aim to at least eight 8-ounce servings per day (8X8).
+- Aim for at least eight 8-ounce servings per day (8X8).

 - Increase the amount if you undergo dehydrating activities such as working in hot weather or working out.